theintern/intern/docs/writing_tests.md

 #### Shared data

-If tests need to share variables, make sure the suite is initialized with a function rather than directly with a suite object.
-This will ensure that when a suite is loaded more than once, such as for different environments, each instance will have its own copies of the shared variables.
+If tests need to share variables, it’s good practice to initialize the suite with a function rather than directly with a suite object.
+This will ensure that if a suite is loaded more than once, such as a functional test suite being loaded for different remote environments, each instance will have its own copies of the shared variables.
 Do this:

 ```js
 registerSuite('foo', () => {